gardener/gardener/docs/deployment/deploy_gardenlet_manually.md

   You need to configure this information in the `Seed` configuration.
   Gardener uses this information to check that the shoot cluster isn’t created with overlapping CIDR ranges.

 - Every seed cluster needs an Ingress controller which distributes external requests to internal components like Grafana and Prometheus.
-Gardener supports two approaches to achieve this:

-a.
-Gardener managed Ingress controller and DNS records.
 For this, configure the following lines in your [Seed resource](../../example/50-seed.yaml):
 ```yaml
 spec:
   dns: